-- 2 Specify the name of the device and press Enter. - 3 If you do not have NIC resources in your configuration, the wizard asks you whether the specified NIC will be the public NIC used by all systems. - Enter v if it is the public NIC; otherwise enter n.
-If you entered n, the wizard prompts you to enter the names of NICs on all systems. - Enter the virtual IP to be used for the global cluster. - You must use either IPv4 or IPv6 address.
-VCS does not support configuring clusters that use different Internet Protocol versions in a global cluster. - If you do not have IP resources in your configuration, the wizard does the following: - For IPv4 address: - The wizard prompts you for the netmask associated with the virtual IP.
-The wizard detects the netmask; you can accept the suggested value or enter another value. - For IPv6 address: The wizard prompts you for the prefix associated with the virtual IP. - 6 The wizard prompts for the values for the network hosts.
-Enter the values. - The wizard starts running commands to create or update the ClusterService group.
+- 2 Specify the name of the device and press Enter. - If you do not have NIC resources in your configuration, the wizard asks you whether the specified NIC will be the public NIC used by all systems. - Enter v if it is the public NIC; otherwise enter n.
+If you entered n, the wizard prompts you to enter the names of NICs on all systems. - Enter the virtual IP to be used for the global cluster.

+You must use either IPv4 or IPv6 address.
+VCS does not support configuring clusters that use different Internet Protocol versions in a global cluster.

+- If you do not have IP resources in your configuration, the wizard does the following: - For IPv4 address:

+The wizard prompts you for the netmask associated with the virtual IP.
+The wizard detects the netmask; you can accept the suggested value or enter another value.

+For IPv6 address:

+The wizard prompts you for the prefix associated with the virtual IP.

+- 6 The wizard starts running commands to create or update the ClusterService group.
 Various messages indicate the status of these commands.
-After running these commands, the wizard brings the ClusterService group online. - Verify that the gooip resource that monitors the virtual IP address for inter-cluster communication is online. - # hares -state gcoip
+After running these commands, the wizard brings the ClusterService group online. - 7 Verify that the gooip resource that monitors the virtual IP address for inter-cluster communication is online. - # hares -state gcoip